 Founded in 1995, the Medicaid Health Plans of America (MHPA) represents the interests of the Medicaid managed care industry through advocacy and research to support innovative policy solutions that enhance the delivery of comprehensive, cost-effective, and quality health care for Medicaid enrollees.

-MHPA works on behalf of its 94 member health plans, known as managed care organizations (MCOs), that serve approximately 23 million Medicaid enrollees in 37 states and the District of Columbia, or about one-third of all Medicaid beneficiaries in states with managed care delivery systems.
+MHPA works on behalf of its 130+ member health plans, known as managed care organizations (MCOs), that serve nearly 43 million Medicaid enrollees in 40 states, the District of Columbia and Puerto Rico.
 MHPA’s members include both for-profit and non-profit, national and regional, as well as single-state health plans that compete in the Medicaid market.

-For 50 years, Medicaid has helped ensure that millions of Americans who need it have access to health care for preventive, primary, and specialty services.
+For over 50 years, Medicaid has helped ensure that millions of Americans who need it have access to health care for preventive, primary, and specialty services.

 Children, pregnant women, parents, seniors, individuals with disabilities, and low-wage earners all may qualify for Medicaid subject to state requirements under federal standards.
 As a result, the most vulnerable Americans get a hand-up to a healthier life.

 Nearly three-quarters of the people covered by Medicaid receive health care provided by managed care organizations (MCOs).
 Our association, Medicaid Health Plans of America (MHPA), is the leading national trade organization focused solely on the universe of Medicaid health plans.
-MHPA works on behalf of 90+ commercial and nonprofit plans that serve more than 23 million Medicaid enrollees in 40 states, the District of Columbia and Puerto Rico.
+MHPA works on behalf of 130+ commercial and nonprofit plans that serve nearly 43 million Medicaid enrollees in 40 states, the District of Columbia and Puerto Rico.
 MHPA provides advocacy and research that support policy solutions to enhance the delivery of quality care for Medicaid enrollees through improved access and cost-effective services.

 MEDICAID & MHPA BY NUMBERS